The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 Texture: Matte-finish lotion

 e.l.f.
-Holy Hydration Face Cream review best drugstore moisturizer under 10
+Holy Hydration Face Cream review best cheap drugstore moisturizer

 Best for: Teens, students, anyone on a budget or traveling